-Citizens of most countries do not need a visa for the Philippines for visits of less than 21 days.
+Citizens of most countries do not need a visa for the Philippines for visits lasting less than 30 days.
+A full list of countries exempt from obtaining a visa to enter the country can be found on the official website for the Department of Foreign Affairs.

 Travellers must simply ensure that their passport is valid for at least six months and that they have proof of tickets for their journey out of the country.